 More information can be found at www.t-mobilehackathon.cz.

 T-Mobile Czech Republic, a member of the international telecommunications group Deutsche Telekom, celebrated its 20th year in operation in the Czech market last year.
-With six million mobile customers, T-Mobile is the number-one operator in the Czech mobile market.
-Above all, however, T-Mobile is an integrated operator: in addition to telecommunications services, it offers comprehensive ICT solutions not only for companies, but also for other organisations and individuals.
+With almost 6.2 million mobile customers, T-Mobile is the number-one operator in the Czech market.
+T-Mobile is an integrated operator: in addition to telecommunications services, it offers comprehensive ICT solutions not only for companies, but also for other organizations and individuals.
 It provides outstanding services in the high-speed network and state-of-the-art innovations in technologies.
+It was proved by latest benchmarking testing by P3 communications which awarded TMCZ with Best-in-Test seal.

 More information about the company is available at www.t-mobile.cz, www.t-press.cz (the portal for journalists), www.t-mobile.cz/pomahame (information on the company’s CSR activities) and www.rozjezdy.cz (T-Mobile Takeoffs of the Year – a program to support small businesses).